On this page:

 General meetings

-A general meeting is one that takes place in accordance with the rules.
+A general meeting is one that takes place according to an association’s rules.
 It includes both annual general meetings and special general meetings.

-Each association member who is entitled to vote must be:
+Each association member who can vote must be:

-- notified of the date, time and place of the general meeting in the manner specified in the association’s rule, and
+- notified of the location, date and time of the meeting

-- given a proxy form, if the rules allow for proxy voting and there is a standard form.
+- given a proxy form, if the rules require that proxy voting must be done using a standard form.

-The members review the financial statements and decide whether to accept them as the association’s financial statements for that financial year.
+The members review the financial statements and decide whether to accept them.
+Any resolution passed about the financial statements should be recorded in the AGM minutes.

-The committee must ensure the minutes of the annual general meeting include a copy of the:
+The committee must ensure the minutes of the AGM include a copy of the:

 - financial statements presented at the meeting

-After the annual general meeting, a committee member must certify that they attended the annual general meeting and that the financial statements were presented.
+After the AGM, a committee member must certify that they attended the AGM and that the financial statements were presented, using the Submission of financial statements to annual general meeting (Word, 24KB) form.

 Apply for an extension of time to hold an annual general meeting